 Michael ‘Venom’ Page: How Far Can He Go?

-Page is evolving, and on April 22 he will have the opportunity to show to the world just how far he has came, and possibly shed some more light on to how far we think he can go.
-He will face Jeremie Holloway on the Bellator 153 card that sees the main event bout for the title of Page’s welterweight division, a contest between champion Andrey Koreshkov and the debut of the promotions marquee new signing Benson Henderson.
+Page is evolving, and on April 22 he will have the opportunity to show to the world just how far he has come.
+And possibly shed some more light on to how far we think he can go.
+He will face Jeremie Holloway on the Bellator 153 card that sees the main event bout for the title of Page’s welterweight division.
+A contest between champion Andrey Koreshkov and the debut of the promotion’s marquee new signing Benson Henderson.

 These are fair questions to ask, and there are many potential opponents in the UFC’s top 15 rankings that will test the ability of Page in these areas.
 I think of fighters like Damian Maia and Johny Hendricks in this respect.

 In London Shootfighters though, led by former Olympic wrestler and long time BJJ and Judo practitioner Alexis Demetriades.
 Page is certainly in the right place to prepare for such challenges.

 I think it’s fair to say that there is only so far Bellator can take Michael Page on his voyage to become an icon of mixed martial arts.
 As with any up and coming fighter, the true measure of their potential can only really be determined when they enter the door of the octagon.